-A Tuna Melt is a diner classic, with flavorful tuna fish salad, fresh sliced tomatoes and melted cheddar cheese all served on toasted bread.
-With just the right amounts of crunchy, creamy and tangy, this toasty tuna sandwich is literally melt in your mouth delicious!
+A Tuna Melt is a diner classic, with flavorful tuna fish salad, fresh sliced tomatoes, and melted cheddar cheese all served on toasted bread.
+With just the right amounts of crunchy, creamy, and tangy, this toasty tuna sandwich is literally melt-in-your-mouth delicious!

 I’ve always been a huge fan of tuna salad.
-It’s a childhood favorite, and something my mom would make anytime we had a picnic.
-We’d mix up the tuna fish with some mayo, pickle relish and celery and spread it on soft wheat bread.
+It’s a childhood favorite, and something my mom would make any time we had a picnic.
+We’d mix up the tuna fish with some mayo, pickle relish, and celery and spread it on soft wheat bread.
 Potato chips were of course the perfect accompaniment.
 I can still taste that first bite!

 It wasn’t until I got a little older that I realized there is more than one way to make a tuna sandwich.
 I’ve made Tuna Salad Lettuce Wraps and lately I’ve become obsessed with the classic Tuna Melt.